Glendale, Arizona

 Glendale (/ˈɡlɛndeɪl/) is a city in Maricopa County, Arizona, United States.
-Located about nine miles northwest of the state capital Phoenix, Glendale is known for State Farm Stadium, which is the home of the Arizona Cardinals football team.
+Bordering the state capital, as a suburb of Phoenix, Glendale is known for State Farm Stadium, which is the home of the Arizona Cardinals football team.
 The city also contains the Arrowhead Towne Center shopping mall.
 As of the 2020 census, Glendale had a population of 248,325.

 History

 In the late 1800s the area that is now Glendale was all desert.
 William John Murphy, a native of New Hartford, New York, who resided in the town of Flagstaff in what was then the territory of Arizona, was in charge of building the 40 mi Arizona Canal from Granite Reef to New River for the Arizona Canal Company.
 In 1885, he completed the canal, which would bring water to the desert land.
 Murphy was deep in debt, since he had agreed to be paid in Arizona Canal Company stock and bonds and land instead of cash.